Academics » College Courses

 Concurrent Enrollment allows high school students to take college courses at their own discretion.
 Students must submit a K12 Special Admit form to Admissions and register for courses directly with the college of their choice.
 While textbooks and some fees are the student’s responsibility, tuition is waived.
 For more information on Concurrent Enrollment, view the Steps for Concurrent Enrollment.

-Things to Consider Before Taking a College Course
+Things to Consider Before Taking a College Course:

 • Impact on Financial Aid: Failing a class could negatively affect future financial aid.